awsdocs/amazon-rekognition-developer-guide/doc_source/text-detection.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/dg/images/text.png)

 The blue boxes represent information about the detected text and location of the text that the `DetectText` operation returns\.
-To be detected, text must be within \+/\- 30\-degrees orientation of the horizontal axis\. `DetectText` categorizes recognized text as either a word or a line of text\.
+To be detected, text must be within \+/\- 90 degrees orientation of the horizontal axis\. `DetectText` categorizes recognized text as either a word or a line of text\.

 A *word* is one or more ISO basic Latin script characters that aren't separated by spaces\. `DetectText` can detect up to 50 words in an image\.